Skip to content

 We believe in the power of creative reimagination to affect meaningful change

-Visual art can catalyze social change and, inversely, radical social justice work can augment the significance and possibilities of art.
+–visual art can catalyze social change and, inversely, radical social justice work can augment the significance and possibilities of art.

-We conceive of the organization as an artist project–driven by the priorities and direction of our creative community, including our youth, artists, staff, and program partners.
+–driven by the priorities and direction of our creative community, including our youth, artists, staff, and program partners.

 We define community safety not solely as the absence of violence